Aarush9900/Insta-login-page.-/README.md

-this is a basic Instagram login page you can change colors according to you.. ....
+this is a basic Instagram login page using html css js. you can change colors according to you.. ....